 The other day I read a wonderful article about novelty by Alane K. Daugherty, Ph.D., who sees the benefit of taking a novel approach to change.
 She asserts that when we seek newness whether it’s taking a different route to work, changing old behaviors or looking at our relationships, we expand our mind with introducing novelty into our lives and the lives or our clients.
-Daugherty is an author and co- director of Cal Poly Pomonas’ Mind and Heart Research lab, and she reached about how to overcome limiting behaviors by embracing self compassion, as it’s a kinder more sustainable approach to sel-growth and works so much better then the usual blame game.
+Daugherty is an author and co- director of Cal Poly Pomonas’ Mind and Heart Research lab, and she wrote about how to overcome limiting behaviors by embracing self compassion, as it’s a kinder more sustainable approach to self-growth and works so much better then the usual blame game.

 Why Novelty Is Good For Us

 According to neuroscience, we have two primary physiological drives: flight or fright.
 These are are stress response systems and our calm and connection systems.
 When we approach change from a place of shame, guilt or self-loathing (I hate this about myself), we are in a flight or fight mode.
 Cortisol may help us focus to make change for the short-term but once we feel better, cortisol will drop and we move away from lasting change.

 On the other hand when we are grounded in a care and connection system, we are more prone to see greater possibilities and opportunities.
 You function at a whole different level.
 According to Daugherty it’s called the “broaden and build theory”.
 When novelty comes into play it’s that dopamine, a neurotransmitter linked to motivation and positivity, is associated with newness behavior control and positive outcomes.
 So when we approach a problem with a fresh, grounded & self-compassionate approach, we are more likely to feel good and make lasting change.
 Also, when you are novel in your approach to specific tasks, that will produce more dopamine.